F-i-f/soft-brightness/README.md

 #### _Use backlight control_

-When enabled, Soft Brightness Plus will work together with your computer's back-light.
-The brightness slider and keyboard brightness hotkeys will control both the back-light and the Soft Brightness Plus overlays.
+When enabled, Soft Brightness Plus will work together with your computer's backlight.
+The brightness slider and keyboard brightness hotkeys will control both the backlight and the Soft Brightness Plus overlays.
 This is most useful:

-- if you have a back-light and  _Monitors_ is set to _External_, or
+- if you have a backlight and  _Monitors_ is set to _External_, or

-- if a back-light is detected by Gnome but is not working (like some OLED panel laptops which report having a back-light brightness which doesn't exist).
+- if a backlight is detected by Gnome but is not working (like some OLED panel laptops which report having a backlight brightness which doesn't exist).
 In that latter case _Monitors_ should be set to _All_.